CESOP reporting: rules, thresholds and who must file

 CESOP is the EU’s quarterly cross-border payments register.
-Since 1 January 2024, every payment service provider in the EU has had to record cross-border payments and file them with member-state tax authorities — who in turn pass the records up to a central database run by the European Commission.
-It is a VAT-fraud tool, not a supervisory return — but for fintechs operating cross-border on a Freedom-of-Services passport it has created a uniquely heavy operational footprint.
-This piece walks through what the regime is, what is reported, where it gets filed, why home-state filing alone is not enough, and what the build-versus-buy decision looks like.
+Since 1 January 2024, every payment service provider in the EU has had to record cross-border payments above a fixed threshold and file them with member-state tax authorities — who pass the records up to a central database run by the European Commission.
+It is a VAT-fraud tool, not a supervisory return; but for fintechs operating cross-border on a Freedom-of-Services passport it has created a uniquely heavy operational footprint.
+This piece walks through what the regime is, exactly what is reported, who reports when the payee’s bank sits outside the EU, why home-state filing alone is not enough, and how a payments firm actually builds the pipeline.

 1. What CESOP is, in one paragraph